Grace to you!

 Engaging Paul in an argument was not an option for the believers.
 Nevertheless, the believers had a powerful tool to engage him—prayer.
 They prayed for his conversion.

 Finally, on the way to Damascus, to carry out the persecution of Christians, God intervened and touched the heart of Paul, ultimately leading to his conversion.
-He, who used to persecute Christians, became a firm believer in the Lord.
+He, who used to persecute Christians, became a firm believer in Jesus as Lord.
 “Nothing is impossible for God” (Lk 1:37).

 One of the keys to conversion is prayer.
-Conversion can only happen by the grace of God.
+Conversion happens by the grace of God.
 Believers would be making a big mistake if they suppose conversion of people happens because of the sophisticated nature of their Christian arguments.
 These are good, don’t get me wrong, but actual change of heart is God’s grace acting in the soul.
-So, spend more time praying for the fanatic than arguing with the person.

 May you receive the grace of evangelization.
 Amen.